 The platform needs to implement the strategic analytical tools developed in WP3, as required for each case study.
-These tools will provide functionality for the following; however, note that where the case study/studies implementing them do not require the conceptual architecture some are use case specific, and may not be relevant to the conceptual architecture presented in this document if the use case implements an alternative solution.
+These tools provide the following functionalities;

 - Creating historical time series data and outlining specific operational targets and chemical species to be monitored (T3.1) - System modelling and simulation, including water quality demand, leakage and pressure management (T3.2).
-This includes modules for: - Optimizing intermittent operation of water distribution network (WDN) and transition towards 24x7 service delivery (T3.2.1)
+This includes modules for: - Optimizing intermittent operation of water distribution network (WDN) and transition towards 24x7 service delivery (T3.2.1) - Optimizing demand and asset management techniques and practices for effective and efficient operations and management of water distribution systems (T3.2.2) - Modelling and optimization of tanker-based water distribution system (T3.2.3) - o Groundwater and river water system modelling and simulation (T3.2.4)

-- Optimizing demand and asset management techniques and practices for effective and efficient operations and management of water distribution systems (T3.2.2) - Modelling and optimization of tanker-based water distribution system (T3.2.3) - Groundwater and river water system modelling and simulation (T3.2.4) - Adaptation to the use cases, deployment and evaluation (T3.3)
+Adaptation to the use cases, deployment and evaluation (T3.3)